huongngantran24/huongngantran24/README.md

 - ⚡ Fun fact:Like everything except the exception

- challenge: "I am doing the #100DaysOfCode challenge focused on react and typescript" }
+ challenge: "I am doing the #100DaysOfCode challenge focused on Testing" }
 ```